walter7878/data-curriculum/probacausalinfer.md

 ### 1.6.
 [Measuting Causal Effects in the Social Sciences](https://www.coursera.org/learn/causal-effects).
 ### 1.7.
 [A Crash Course in Causality: Inferring Causal Effects from Observational Data (Coursera / Penn)](https://www.coursera.org/learn/crash-course-in-causality).
 "We have all heard the phrase “correlation does not equal causation.”
 What, then, does equal causation?
 This course aims to answer that question and more!"
 ### 1.8.
 [Probability and Statistics: To p or not to p?
 (Coursera / U of London)](https://www.coursera.org/learn/probability-statistics#syllabus).
 On the basic side, but ok in case you need a refresher on the fundamentals.
+### 1.9.
+[A/B Testing by Google Online Experiment Design and Analysis](https://www.udacity.com/course/ab-testing--ud257).
+This course will cover the design and analysis of A/B tests, also known as split tests, which are online experiments used to test potential improvements to a website or mobile application.
+Two versions of the website are shown to different users - usually the existing website and a potential change.
+Then, the results are analyzed to determine whether the change is an improvement worth launching.